Best daily deals

 If this flip phone’s name seems familiar, it’s because we also featured one of its smartphones above.
 This Jitterbug Flip 2 offers a super-simple experience, large buttons, and that flip phone form factor many love.
 However, what makes it one of the best phones for seniors isn’t the design, as there are many similar flip phones.

-Like its bigger brother, the Jitterbug Flip 2 has an SOS button to get in touch with emergency services.
+Like its bigger brother, the Jitterbug Flip 2 has an SOS button to contact emergency services.
 Text and content look large, and you get to enjoy easy ridesharing shortcuts, as well as access to Amazon Alexa.

 Nokia 2780 Flip